What Are PoC / Push-to-Talk Over Cellular Radios?

 Jump to a specific section:

-To begin to understand this, you should know that radio wave frequencies above 2MHz travel in straight lines.
-This means they travel in a direct line (called line of sight) between the transmitting and receiving antennas.
 Under normal circumstances, radios with these higher frequencies can’t travel beyond the horizon.
-To put in another way, the maximum communication distance (without any signal boosters) is an uninterrupted straight line from the radio to the horizon.
+To put it another way, the maximum communication distance (without any signal boosters) is an uninterrupted straight line from the radio to the horizon.

 Of course, unless you’re at sea, the chances of such an empty landscape to the horizon is very low!
 There will be buildings, cities, rolling hills or mountains, obstacles that the radio waves have to go through.
 This is when the different behaviours of VHF and UHF signals affect the long-range capabilities of your radio.